 Section 4 – Judicial Proxies

-A Judicial Proxy, even if serving as a Justice, shall serve until his or her replacement is confirmed at the beginning of the academic year, unless a case is currently being heard.

-In the case of a vacancy or a leave of absence, the ASG President shall select one (1) Judicial Proxy to serve as a Justice until that vacancy is filled or the leave or absence expires.
+In the case of a vacancy or a leave of absence, the ASG President shall select one (1) Judicial Proxy to serve as a Justice until that vacancy is filled or the leave of absence expires.

 While serving as a Justice, a Judicial Proxy will have full power as a Justice.

-Section 5 – Leadership of the Body
+Section 5 – Leadership of the Body Office of the Chief Justice

 A Chief Justice shall be selected from the body of Justices by a majority vote of all Justices on the ASGJ.